 Finally, we create a regular test function recognized by "go test" and pass the struct to

 A Simple Test

-The most simple test case we can write is to have the test environment execute the workflow and then evaluate the results.
+The simplest test case we can write is to have the test environment execute the Workflow and then evaluate the results.

 test process.
 The first parameter of

 s.env.ExecuteWorkflow(...) contains the Workflow functions,

 and any subsequent parameters contain values for custom input parameters declared by the Workflow